shikokuchuo/secretbase/README.md

 #### Stream hash R objects

-All other objects are stream hashed using R serialization (memory-efficient as performed without allocation of the serialized object).
+All other objects are stream hashed using R serialization

+- memory-efficient as performed without allocation of the serialized object
-- Portable as always uses R serialization version 3 big-endian representation, skipping headers (which contain R version and native encoding information)
+- portable as always uses R serialization version 3 big-endian representation, skipping headers (which contain R version and native encoding information)